 Corneal abrasions can become serious if left untreated.
 They often heal on their own, but in more severe cases, prescription creams or bandage contact lenses may be needed for more efficient treatment.
 In cases of vision impairment from Dry Eye Syndrome, we can help.

 These long-term effects of Dry Eye can negatively impact your life.
 Sensitivity to light and difficulty driving are 2 primary examples of everyday tasks that can become restricted with severe Dry Eye Syndrome.
 This leads to a lower quality of life.

-If you suffer from Dry Eye and are ready for a solution to your painful symptoms, contact Dr. Wegman, Dr. Gibbs, and Dr. Schirner and the staff at The Contact Lens Centers.
+If you suffer from Dry Eye and are ready for a solution to your painful symptoms, contact Dr. Wegman, Dr. Sullivan, and Dr. Nguyen and the staff at The Contact Lens Centers.
 We are here to help you experience better vision today.